-Study on bovine leukemia
+Study on bovine leukosis

 Progressive exhaustion of T-cell functions is considered to facilitate disease progression of BLV infection.
 Our previous studies unveiled the mechanisms of T-cell exhaustion mediated by immune checkpoint molecules or regulatory T cells in BLV infection.
 We are currently conducting pilot clinical trials of molecular targeted drugs to test their immunomodulatory and therapeutic effects on BLV-infected cattle.